tauri-apps/tao/.changes/icon-integer-overflow.md

 "tao": "patch"
 ---

-Fix integer overflow when validating the icon data in `Icon::from_rgba`
+Return a new `BadIcon::DimensionsMultiplyOverflow` error variant in `Icon::from_rgba` if dimensions multiplication overflowed.